|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 I, of course, have found, like you, that the client may not want to write

-down his thoughts because he fears doing so will make him more anxious or because
+down their thoughts because they fear doing so will make them more anxious or because

 they will look "silly" or "childish."
 The reasons the client

-has for avoiding his homework often are the same ones that maintain his anxiety.
+has for avoiding the homework often are the same ones that maintain their anxiety.